Wednesday, October 31, 2012

 1. A structure of interwoven fibers or other elements.

-2. The distinctive physical composition or structure of something, especially with respect to the size, shape, and arrangement of its parts
+especially with respect to the size, shape, and arrangement of its parts

 3.